By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 You can modify them to change some properties of the site’s design.

-The files in link: docs/templates
+The files in link: docs/templates controls the rendering of .adoc files into HTML5.

 These template files are written in a mixture of Ruby and Slim.